cordellandrade/learning-journal/computer-setup.md

 1. Visul Studio Code

 ## Tools
--Code Completion (Allows you to start typing, and the code completion feature will display possible suggestions based on what you originally typed.)
+-Code Completion `Allows you to start typing, and the code completion feature will display possible suggestions based on what you originally typed.`

--Syntax highlighting (Feature thats takes the text you type and makes it more noticeable.)
+-Syntax highlighting `Feature thats takes the text you type and makes it more noticeable.`

--Themes (Helps with eye strain.)
+-Themes `Helps with eye strain.`

 -Extentions ex.
-Emmet (Extention for html and css to write code more effienciently.)
+Emmet `Extention for html and css to write code more effienciently.`

 ## Command Line Prompts
--pwd;
+-pwd
 `Print Working Directory - ie. Where are we currently.`

--ls;
+-ls
-List the contents of a directory.
+`List the contents of a directory.`

--cd;
+-cd
-Change Directories - ie. move to another directory.
+`Change Directories - ie. move to another directory.`

--"~" (Tilde) - Shortcut for your home directory.
+-"~" (Tilde) `Shortcut for your home directory.`

 -"."
-(Dot) - Reference to your current directory.
-(Relative path)
+(Dot) `Reference to your current directory.
+(Relative path)`

 -".."
-(DotDot) - Reference to the parent directory.
-(Absolute path)
+(DotDot) `Reference to the parent directory.
+(Absolute path`